Premium Subscription Resources

-African American Genealogy Database, developed by Ms. Thelma Battle, is available in the Special Collections Department.
+African American Genealogy Database.
+Developed by Ms. Thelma Battle.
 The database includes Ms. Battle's research of Williamson County African American families.

 Ancestry Library census, birth, marriage, death records, newspaper, historical stories photos, historical maps, and other media in-library use only Access Ancestry Library while visiting the library.

 Ancestry.com: Tennessee State Library and Archives Genealogy Records Delayed Birth Records, 1869-1909; Death Records, 1908-1958; City Birth Records, 1881-1915; North Carolina and Tennessee, Early Land Records, 1753-1931; Early Tax List Records, 1783-1895; Enumeration of Male Voters, 1891; North Carolina and Tennessee, Revolutionary War Land Warrants, 1783-1843; City Death Records, 1872-1923.
 Remote access is avaible.